aliaksander-samuseu/docs-3.0.1/source/admin-guide/attribute.md

 # Attributes

 ## Overview
-An list of *Active* attributes can be seen from the Configuration > Attributes section.
+A list of attributes can be seen from by navigating to `Configuration` > `Attributes`.

 ![Attribute Menu](../img/admin-guide/attribute/admin_attribute_menu.png)